iSaahilx/NSGA-II/README.md

 # AI Portfolio Optimization with NSGA-II

 This repository contains a complete, end-to-end implementation of a multi-objective portfolio optimization framework using the Non‑dominated Sorting Genetic Algorithm II (NSGA‑II).
-It focuses entirely on financial portfolio construction; there is currently no implemented project for green hydrogen or Differential Evolution in this repository.
+It focuses entirely on financial portfolio construction
 ---

 ## Overview